HOW I LEARNED TO SELL AND MAKE DEALS

 About How I Learned To Sell and Make Deals

-World trade in 1950s San Francisco is the subject of Bill McGee’s fifth memoir, covering the years 1950 to 1958.
+World trade in 1950s San Francisco is the subject of Bill McGee’s fifth memoir.

 When the story opens, Bill is doing the work he loves: cowboying on a dude ranch in Nevada.
 His plans are to save up and someday buy his own ranch, run cattle, and take in a few paying guests.